Lights, Camera, Jail: The Story Behind Justin Bieber’s Infamous Mugshot

 Before his arrest, Bieber told police he was at a studio recording music before the illegal racing.
 According to FOX News, Bieber arrived in Miami Beach on Monday and spent his time spending $75,000 at a strip club.

-Bieber’s arrest comes after a string of scandalous events involving the Canadian pop star.
+Bieber’s arrest occurred after a string of scandalous events involving the Canadian pop star.
 Earlier that month, his neighbors accused him of throwing eggs at their house in California.
 Police conducted a raid of Bieber’s home to find items related to the egg-throwing.

 Also, Bieber’s former bodyguard had filed a lawsuit, claiming the singer was abusive towards him.